 UNIVERSITY OF WISCONSIN River Falls

-St. Croix Valley Dashboard for November 2016 Released
+St. Croix Valley Dashboard for December 2016 Released.

 The UW-River Falls Center for Economic Research (CER) in partnership with the St. Croix Economic Development Corporation (SCEDC) has released the latest edition of the St. Croix Valley Economic Dashboard.
 The dashboard is a snapshot of economic conditions in labor, consumer, agricultural and housing markets for the seven county St. Croix Valley.
 It presents the latest available data in one convenient package and can be viewed on the CER's website at www.uwrf.edu/cer.